vscode-restructuredtext/vscode-restructuredtext/docs/publish.md

-#Publish This Extension to Visual Studio Code Gallery
+#Publish this extension to Visual Studio Code Gallery

 To publish this extension, use [vsce](https://code.visualstudio.com/docs/tools/vscecli)
 ```